-Against this background, this paper proposes a regression-based simulation approach at the location level that considers long-term effects of the initial industry structure along with negative as well as positive relationships between industry developments.
-At its core are panel regression models that identify the complex relationships between industries in the growth process, which characterize a growth regime.
+At the core of the proposed approach are panel regression models that identify the complex relationships between industries in the growth process.
+These inter-industry relationships characterize a growth regime.
+Since the times of Marshall and Jacobs we know that the local industry composition and the local concentration of specific industries affect further industry dynamics (Demidova et al., 2020).
 The estimated coefficients illuminate, for example, with regard to a well-known antagonism (Fujita and Thisse, 2013), which industries are dominated by negative congestion effects and which industries benefit more from positive spillover effects under which structural conditions.
-More specifically, the model enables us to distinguish between the following effects: the growth inherent in an industry itself (innate effects), positive scale effects respectively self-reinforcing growth of an industry (own-size effects), the impact of all other industries' size on an industry's growth (structure effects), and the influence of other industries' growth on the growth of an industry (spillover effects).
+More specifically, the model enables us to distinguish between the following effects: the growth inherent in an industry itself (innate effects), positive or negative scale effects respectively self-reinforcing or -inhibiting growth of an industry (own-size effects), the impact of all other industries' size on an industry's growth (structure effects), and the influence of other industries' growth on the growth of an industry (spillover effects).

 Innate effects reflect that industries in structural change are characterised by specific growth rates during an observation period, which can, however, differ between growth regimes and be subject to some variation between locations.
-Measured in terms of the number of employees, the agricultural sector, for example, has consistently shrunk in recent years and decades in the high-income countries, independent of the location conditions; but the rate of shrinkage was influenced by general labour market regimes as well as by industry-specific local conditions (Margarian, 2012).
+Measured in terms of the number of employees, the agricultural sector, for example, has consistently shrunk in recent years and decades in the high-income countries, independent of the location conditions; but the rate of shrinkage was influenced by general labour market regimes as well as by industry-specific conditions (Margarian, 2012).